mjordan/islandora_workbench_docs/docs/workflows.md

 ### Case study

-Simon Fraser University Library uses Islandora Workbench to automate the transfer of theses from its locally developed thesis registration application (called, unsurprisingly, the [Thesis Registration System](https://theses.lib.sfu.ca), or TRS) to [Summit](https://summit.sfu.ca), the SFU institutional research repository.
+Simon Fraser University Library uses Islandora Workbench to automate the transfer of theses from its locally developed thesis registration application (called, unsurprisingly, the [Thesis Registration System](https://theses.lib.sfu.ca), or TRS) to [Summit](https://summit.sfu.ca), the SFU institutional research repository running Islandora.
 This transfer happens through a series of scheduled tasks that run every evening.

 This diagram depicts the automated workflow, with an explanation of each step below the diagram.
 This case study is an example of the "[Integration with other systems](/islandora_workbench_docs/workflows/#integrations-with-other-systems)" workflow described above.